Inference with Mondrian Random Forests: Introduction

 The second main contribution of our paper is to propose a debiasing approach for the Mondrian random forest point estimator.
 We accomplish this by first precisely characterizing the probability limit of the large sample conditional bias, and then applying a debiasing procedure based on the generalized jackknife \citep{schucany1977improvement}.
 We thus exhibit a Mondrian random forest variant which is minimax-optimal in pointwise mean squared error when the regression function is $\beta$-H{\"o}lder for any $\beta > 0$.
 Our method works by generating an ensemble of Mondrian random forests carefully chosen to have smaller misspecification bias when extra smoothness is available, resulting in minimax optimality even for $\beta > 2$.
-This result complements \citet{mourtada2020minimax} by demonstrating the existence of a class of Mondrian random forests that can efficiently exploit the additional smoothness of the unknown regression function for minimax optimal point estimation.
+This result complements \citet{mourtada2020minimax} by demonstrating the existence of a class of Mondrian random forests that can efficiently exploit the additional smoothness of the unknown regression function for minimax-optimal point estimation.
 Our proposed debiasing procedure is also useful when conducting statistical inference because it provides a principled method for ensuring that the bias is negligible relative to the standard deviation of the estimator.
-More specifically, we use our debiasing approach to construct valid inference procedures based on robust bias correction \citep{calonico2018jasa,calonico2022bernoulli}.
+More specifically, we use our debiasing approach to construct valid confidence intervals based on robust bias correction \citep{calonico2018jasa,calonico2022bernoulli}, and include an explicit bound on their coverage error probability.

+For the purposes of implementation, we propose techniques for tuning parameter selection and demonstrate the practical applicability and accuracy of our methodology through empirical studies with simulated data.
+We also discuss applications to batch and online learning settings, presenting computationally efficient algorithms along with bounds for their average case time complexity.